msignori10/JOUR352SIGNORINI/README.md

 # JOUR352SIGNORINI
 This is my repository for Journalism 352.
+Hello Erika